Ne Plus Ultra

-Ne Plus Ultra, is an album by saxophonist Warne Marsh recorded in 1969 and originally released on the Revelation label in 1970 before being rereleased on CD the Swiss HatOLOGY label in 2006 with a bonus track.
+Ne Plus Ultra, is an album by saxophonist Warne Marsh, recorded in 1969 and released on the Revelation label in 1970 before being rereleased on CD the Swiss HatOLOGY label in 2006 with a bonus track.

 Reception

-The Allmusic review noted "This was tenor saxophonist Warne Marsh's first recording as a leader since 1960. ...
+The AllMusic review noted, "This was tenor saxophonist Warne Marsh's first recording as a leader since 1960...
 A strong all-around CD reissue".
-The Guardian's John Fordham rated the album 4 stars out of 5, saying, "A largely unsung classic, originally released in 1969, and featuring the most purist of all the followers of Cool School guru Lennie Tristano's ascetically linear method of jazz improvising.
+The Guardian's John Fordham said, "A largely unsung classic, originally released in 1969, and featuring the most purist of all the followers of Cool School guru Lennie Tristano's ascetically linear method of jazz improvising.
 West Coast saxophonist Warne Marsh (like all the Tristanoites) liked staying in a narrow dynamic range, but within it he could perform miracles of melodic invention and rhythmic audacity – though almost always performing the latter over a metronomically steady drummer's groove".
-Writing for All About Jazz, Nic Jones stated "The passing of time has done nothing to reduce the singularity of Warne Marsh's art, and this set, recorded at the end of the 1960s, is an excellent working definition".
+Writing for All About Jazz, Nic Jones stated, "The passing of time has done nothing to reduce the singularity of Warne Marsh's art, and this set, recorded at the end of the 1960s, is an excellent working definition".